How to Treat Cold and Flu in Newborns

-Cold and flu season is upon us, and it’s time to get smart about protecting yourself and your baby.
-You’ll want to be extra careful from December to February, the peak time for illness.
+Cold and flu season is upon us, and it’s time to get smart about protecting yourself and your newborn baby.
+You’ll want to be extra careful from December to February, the peak time for colds and the flu.

 Most people are surprised to learn that sickness is usually spread by you touching something (viruses live for many hours on counters, toys, escalator handrails, etc.) rather than by droplets in the air.
 Doorknobs, in fact, are crawling with germs.
 You enter the house, then unconsciously rub your eye or nose, and you may have just set yourself up…to get sick!

-Steps to Protect Your Baby from Catching a Cold
+Steps to Protect Your Newborn from Catching a Cold

-Here are a few super-practical tips to keep sneaky germs away from your precious, new little human.
+Here are a few practical tips to keep sneaky germs away from your precious newborn.

 - Wash your hands…a lot!
 It’s your best defense and especially effective if you wash immediately upon returning home from public places.
 Regular soap does the trick (don’t use antibacterial soap, it contains harsh chemicals) but do scrub a good bit…friction helps to knock the bugs off your skin.